 Bikes yes, canoes no (unless of the inflatable type).
 For bikes, we offer a bike rack as an optional extra which will accommodate up to 4 cycles.
-Unfortunately we’ve yet to figure out a way of strapping a canoe to our Land Rovers given the (lack of) space available on the roof rack.
+Unfortunately we’ve yet to figure out a way of strapping a canoe to our vehicles given the (lack of) space available on the roof rack.
 Our insurance prohibits our vehicles from towing trailers, so a canoe trailer isn’t an option.
 However, we can recommend various canoe hire outfits throughout the country.

 - Can you store luggage for us while away?